top of page

 Wetsuits

 All little ones are very different with how they feel in the water, some babies love 30 degree pools, and some toddlers struggle in 32-34 degree pools!
-We recommend that all swimmers under the age of 6 months wear one, and all swimmers under 12 months in cooler pools, as a good neoprene wetsuit can add a feeling of 2 degrees more to the pool.
+We recommend that all swimmers under the age of 6 months wear one when starting, and all swimmers under 12 months in cooler pools, as a good neoprene wetsuit can add a feeling of 2 degrees more to the pool.

 There are now a range of suits that have the Happy Nappy inside (with arms on to keep them extra snuggly) and these are a great way to reduce the number of items you have to bring!
 A reusable swimming nappy can be worn, or disposable, underneath and the arms of the suit helps to keep the water out and keep them warm.
 There are also a range of items with long arms and long legs, which are fleece lined, for those who are younger beginning lessons, or who may just feel the cold a little more!

-Just check that whatever your little one is wearing does not restrict your little ones movement.
+Please just check that whatever your little one is wearing does not restrict your little ones movement.
+Your instructor will check sizes from time to time to ensure little ones are comfortable and secure!

 Babies – Milk Only

-Please do not hesitate to feed your little one right up to half an hour before the class starts.
+Please do not hesitate to feed your little one right up to 10/15mins approx before the class starts.
 It is always tricky getting the sleep, food combination before the first class, but please don’t worry if you’ve fed them a little closer to class than normal.
 As long as they are not taking solid food, there is no worry!

 Babies and Toddlers – Solid Food

-Please make sure all little ones who take food as well as milk, have no solid food an hour before class, and just milk up to half an hour before.
-Once children have moved onto food, no solid food should be consumed an hour before swimming where possible to avoid any accidents in the pool.
+Please make sure all little ones who take food as well as milk, have no solid food an hour before clas to avoid any accidents in the pool.

-Please try not to arrive at the changing rooms more than 10-15 minutes before your class time (check your specific venue page for these details) to enable previous classes to use clear the venue.
+Please try not to arrive at the changing rooms more than 10-15 minutes before your class time to enable previous classes to clear the venue.
 Changing after classes is limited to 15minutes, however some venues have space to feed after class, please check the venue information on the pool you are attending.
-Please check the updated venue information on the relevant pool page.

 Finally - a few handy tips!

--If possible, wear shoes that are easy to remove as you will have to take them off before entering poolside.
+- If possible, wear shoes that are easy to remove as you will have to take them off before entering poolside or entry to the changing rooms.
+Please be prepared that pool air temperatures are warm and any spectators in full clothing may get hot.. layers are key!

 For any other questions please don't hesitate to contact the office, and we will be happy to help.
 We hope you have a great first class!